Overbite vs Underbite: What’s the Difference and How to Fix Them?

 Early assessment around age 8 to 10 is recommended.
 Treatment timing depends on the type and severity of the issue – some bite problems are best addressed during jaw growth, while others can wait until more permanent teeth have come through.

-Will I need jaw surgery for an overbite or underbite?
+Will I need jaw surgery for these bite problems?

-Most overbites and many underbites can be corrected with orthodontic treatment alone.
+Most bites can be corrected with orthodontic treatment alone.
 Surgery is typically only considered for very severe skeletal discrepancies that cannot be fully addressed with braces or aligners.
 Your orthodontist will discuss all options clearly at your consultation.